Jake Grove: Oakland Raiders

-Grove was drafted in the second round (45th overall) of the 2004 NFL draft by the Oakland Raiders, through a pick that was acquired from the Tampa Bay Buccaneers in exchange for Jon Gruden, where he played from 2004 to 2008.
+Grove was selected in the second round (45th overall) of the 2004 NFL draft by the Oakland Raiders, through a pick that was acquired from the Tampa Bay Buccaneers in exchange for Jon Gruden, where he played from 2004 to 2008.
 After being the reserve center behind Adam Treu as a rookie, Grove split time with him as the starting center during the 2005 NFL season, in which the Raiders had a 4-12 won-lost record, then won the job the following year, the 7th starting center in Raider history, starting all 16 games, when Treu became his replacement for a 2–14 team.
 But in the 2007 NFL season, Jeremy Newberry became the starting center, as Grove started only two games for the 4–12 team.
 He got his job back in the 2008 NFL season, starting in 12 games, though the team's fortune stayed poor with a 5–11 record.
 His Oakland tenure was hampered by injuries, and he only played in more than 10 games twice during his six seasons in Oakland.